GoogleCloudPlatform/genai-for-marketing/infra/README.md

 ## Step 2 - Firebase Auth Provider

 After the Terraform deployment successfully completes, enable at least one authentication provider in Firebase.
 You can enable it using the following steps:
-1. Go to https://console.firebase.google.com/project/your_project_id/authentication/providers (change the `your_project_id` value).
+1. Go to https://console.firebase.google.com/project/your_project_id/authentication/providers (change the `your_project_id` value in this URL to your project ID).
 2. Click on Get Started (if needed).
 3. Select Google and flip the enable switch on.
 4. Set the name for the project and the support email.
 5. Click the "Save" button.

 ## Step 3 - Setup Google Drive

-(TODO: explain this better)
+Generative AI for Marketing Uses Google Drive to store created marketing materials.
+This step creates a Google Drive folder, populates it with templates for the marketing materials, and then returns Google Drive IDs for these templates (you'll need these later).
+You'll then give the Generative AI for Marketing application access to the Google Drive folder.

 ### Create Folder and Upload Files
-Execute the following script from the `infra` subfolder:
+Execute the following script from the `infra` subfolder, substituting `<cloud_run_backend_sa>` for the value output by `terraform apply` (without quotes) in step 1.

-TODO: better instructions around `cloud_run_backend_sa`, it comes out of the terraform apply.
-TODO: explain better what happens here. the folder needs to be created, yes? do the templates also need to be created?
 ```
 echo "{}" >> gdrive_folder_results.json
 python scripts/create_gdrive_folder.py --folder-name="genai-marketing-assets" --service-account-email=<cloud_run_backend_sa>
 ```
 ### Grant Backend Service Account Google Drive Access

-TODO: fix this after determining how the values output by the terraform apply are handled.

 In most Workspace setups, the Generative AI for Marketing application needs to be granted access to the Google Drive folder you just created.
 To do this,  [share the folder](https://support.google.com/drive/answer/7166529?hl=en&co=GENIE.Platform%3DDesktop#zippy=%2Cshare-with-specific-people) with the service account created for the application backend during the Terraform installation.
 This will allow the service account to access and manage files within the designated folder.